 This is a very important question when using any topical hair loss product.
 You can have the best ingredients in the world and have it combined to make one of the strongest hair loss remedies in the world and it doesn’t work because the active ingredients are not being absorbed into the scalp and hair follicle.
 The same goes for taking Finasteride pills, how effective will the pills be if the body can’t breakdown the pill and absorb the active ingredient into the blood stream.

-One of my favorite products that I mentioned before, Revivogen, which I carry on this website, has 3 or more oil-like ingredients in the formula.
+One of my favorite topical products that I mentioned before, Revivogen, which I carry on this website, has 3 or more oil-like ingredients in the formula.
 When using the product, it leaves your hair and scalp greasy.
 The consistency of the product is thicker than water and I just wonder how effective it is in reaching the hair follicle.
-The product works but I wonder if it would work even better if it had more of a water-like or gel like consistency.
+The product definitely works but I wonder if it would work even better if it had more of a water-like or gel like consistency.
 Water flows down and it fills in cracks and holes.
 A gel coats and absorbs well because it is concentrated and not greasy and dries quickly.
 These consistencies are much more effective in reaching the hair follicle.

 9. How is your topical hair loss product applied onto the scalp?

-Hair loss products that are applied topically are typically done in one of 3 ways: spray, foam, or by a medicine dropper.
+Hair loss products that are applied topically are typically done in one of 4 ways: palm and figure tip, spray, foam, or by a medicine dropper.

 Applying a hair loss product by spray or foam is less effective and creates more waste than by applying using a medicine dropper or with your palm and figure tip.
 The problem with foam and sprays is that more product reaches the hair than the scalp itself.
 In addition, it is harder to distribute a foam or spray over the scalp than it is using a medicine dropper or your palm and figure tip.
 That creates more waste because you are using more pumps to cover the entire scalp.

 Revivogen is applied via medicine dropper and the three prescription products are applied by palm and figure tip.
 Using a medicine dropper is nice because more of the product reaches the scalp and you use less product to cover the entire treatment area.
 For the gel I pump some into the palm of one hand and use a figure tip on my other hand to apply it to the scalp.
 I always recommend and prefer using a product that is applied with a medicine dropper or by palm and figure tip.
 However, there are products, like More Hair Naturally 9, that require a spray or foam because some of the ingredients require an airtight seal until application on the scalp.
 For those products, you don’t have a choice.